Clemapfel/jluna/docs/manual.md

 One of Julia's most convenient features are [**generator expressions**](https://docs.julialang.org/en/v1/manual/arrays/#man-comprehensions) (also called list- or array-comprehensions).
 These are is a special kind of syntax that creates an iterable, in-line, lazy-eval range.

 > **Hint**: A lazy-eval range is a collection that only allocates and/or computes its actual elements when that specific element is queried.
-After construction, no allocation is performed until requested by the user.
+After construction, no allocation is performed until requested by the user by indexing the range or iterating it.

 For example: